IP Enforcement and Validity

 Copyright infringement is a complex area of law, so if you believe that your copyright is being infringed, or if you are accused of infringement, it is important to contact a patent attorney as soon as possible.

 Border protection measures

 New Zealand law can protect against the import of counterfeit goods.
-This involves filing a Notice and a bond with Customs.
+This involves filing a Notice with Customs.